-Blatant Lying in Sexual Deception: Content, Correlates, and Implications for Contemporary Consent Discourses - Flora Oswald, Devinder Khera, Kari A. Walton, & Cory L. Pedersen
+Blatant Sexual Deception: Content, Correlates, and Implications - Flora Oswald, Devinder Khera, Kari A. Walton, & Cory L. Pedersen

 Given current cultural attention to issues surrounding sexual consent, the issue of sexual deception is pertinent.
-Much remains unknown about sexual deception, particularly in regard to behaviours such as ‘stealthing’ and revenge porn.
-The current study employed a broad perspective of blatant lying as a form of sexual deception and examined rates of different forms of blatant lying in sexual contexts, demographic correlates, as well as traits of narcissism and sexual compulsivity.
-Participants (N = 1769) between the ages of 16 and 81 years (M = 26.60; SD = 9.65) took part in the research study.
-Results showed no gender differences in overall rates of sexual deception, though men were more sexually deceptive regarding wealth and resources, occupation, physical characteristics, and exaggerating their age compared to women.
-Sexual minorities reported higher rates of sexual deception than heterosexual participants pertaining to their sexual orientation and gender of their previous partners.
-Finally, participant scores on sexual narcissism and sexual compulsivity measures were significantly correlated with one another and with sexual deception scores.
-Findings are discussed in relation to how sexual deception can be understood and potentially intervened upon within the current culture of consent.
+The current study examined rates of different forms of blatant sexual deception (i.e., intentionally misleading sexual partners) with a focus on individual predictors including demographic correlates and traits of narcissism and sexual compulsivity.
+We sought to extend existing literature on sexual deception by examining novel forms of deception in a gender- and sexual orientation- diverse sample.
+Participants (N = 1769) aged 16 to 81 years (M = 26.60) took part in an online study.
+Results showed no gender differences in overall rates of deception, though men were more deceptive regarding wealth and resources, occupation, and physical characteristics than women.
+Sexual minorities reported higher rates of sexual deception than heterosexual participants pertaining to sexual orientation and previous partner gender.
+Participant scores on sexual narcissism and sexual compulsivity were significantly correlated with sexual deception scores.
+Findings are discussed in relation to how sexual deception can be understood and potentially intervened upon within current cultures of consent.

 Article published in the journal, Personality & Individual Differences, https://doi.org/10.1016/j.paid.2021.111118